Diseases & Conditions > Breast Reconstruction

 What are the advantages and disadvantages of breast reconstruction with breast implants?

-What are the advantages and disadvantages of an autologous breast reconstruction?
+What are the advantages and disadvantages of a tissue flap breast reconstruction?

-Autologous breast reconstruction is a much more complex surgical procedure, requiring more time in the operating room with the possibility for significant blood loss.
+Tissue flap breast reconstruction is a much more complex surgical procedure, requiring more time in the operating room with the possibility for significant blood loss.
 It also requires a much longer recovery time than implants.
-However, autologous breast reconstruction results in a more natural-looking breast that lasts forever.
+However, tissue flap breast reconstruction results in a more natural-looking breast that lasts forever.

 Can I have a nipple and areola added?